-'The change in fair value of the Company's derivative warrant liabilities (classified as Level 3) is disclosed in Note 14.
+^{&#}x27;The change in fair value of the Company's derivative warrant liabilities (classified as Level 3) is disclosed in Note 15.
 The liabilities are remeasured at year-end using the Black-Scholes option-pricing model.

-There were no transfers into or out of Level 2 or Level 3 during the year.
+There were no transfers between the levels during the year.